How to Make Bagels

 Ingredients for Homemade Bagels:

-• Bread flour – The higher protein level in bread flour helps to create that chewy texture that makes bagels so delightful.
+• Bread flour – The higher protein level in bread flour helps to create that chewy texture.
 It’s worth the trip to the grocery store to pick some up.
 You can use all-purpose flour if you absolutely must, but the texture will suffer.

 • Fine sea salt – You can also use table salt.
 Learn more about the differences in salt types here.